corymosiman12/ARPA-E-Sensor/HOWTORUN.md

 ## Antlets
 1. Let the raspberry pi's run for atleast 1 minute each.
+2. SSH into antlet either directly with `ssh root@192.168.0.201` or into antlse first with `ssh 192.168.0.50`, then antlet with `$ ssh root@10.1.1.101`
+3. Start virtual environment: `$ workon cv`
-2. Rather than starting the service, just run the data collections program as a normal program first to make sure everything looks good:
+4. Rather than starting the service, just run the data collections program as a normal program first to make sure everything looks good:
 - `(cv) $ pwd` should be in /root/client/
 - `(cv) $ clear && python client.py SERVER_ID` where SERVER_ID is BS1, BS5, etc.
 - It will spit out a whole bunch of stuff.
 Let it run for a minute or two and the console readings will begin to make sense.
 If all is working, the console will begin spitting out stuff like this: